 In 1984, he said he’d be back.
 And he was.
 Time and time again before we were, frankly, sick of him visiting.
-However, in 2019 Arnie and Sarah Connor have both come back for Christmas (Terminator: Dark Fate) and for the first time in years, we’re excited to see ’em.
+However, in 2019 Arnie and Sarah Connor both came back for Christmas (Terminator: Dark Fate) and for the first time in years, we were excited to see ’em.
 So to celebrate we’re heading back to where it all began with Stan.

-Packed with notable intitialisms, TWBB (There Will Be Blood) features the dynamic actor/director duo PTA (Paul Thomas Anderson) and DDL (Daniel Day Lewis).
+Packed with notable initialisms, TWBB (There Will Be Blood) features the dynamic actor/director duo PTA (Paul Thomas Anderson) and DDL (Daniel Day-Lewis).
 PTA’s masterpiece begins at the turn of the 19th century, where one man’s ruthless quest for fortune in the explosive oil mining industry puts the lives of those working for him and against him at risk.
 It features one of the best performances from one of the best actors in the industry.

 You come into my house on the day my daughter is to be married, and you ask me to binge all three Godfather movies back to back on Stan?
 Yeah, sounds good.

 12. Under The Skin

 The slow-burn Scottish flick stars Sco-Jo as an extraterrestrial entity who road trips Glasgow, luring eager men into the back of a van.

 Interestingly, most of the characters are played by non-actors and scenes were shot using hidden cameras.

 Without a doubt one of the Coen Brothers’ best, No Country For Old Men builds on the sturdy foundation of Cormac McCarthy’s prose with the best possible materials at their disposal: three lovable protagonists in Kelly Macdonald, Josh Brolin and Tommy Lee Jones and one utterly sinister performance from Javier Bardem as one of the best villains ever put to screen, Anton Chigurh.